Glitch effectGlitch effectGlitch effect

 Keylogger

-The software to record keystrokes remotely on a physical keyboard used by an attacker to capture passwords or critical information.
+A keylogger is a software that an attacker uses to record keystrokes remotely on a physical keyboard and capture passwords or other critical information.

 Text Link